HO-DirAC

 About the developers

 These plug-ins were developed by Leo McCormack.
-However, a number of people were involved in the research of the employed algorithms, and much of the internal C/C++ code is also based on Matlab code written by Archontis Politis and Juha Vilkamo; who, in turn, based their code and research on the code and research of: Mikko-Ville Laitinen, Jukka Ahonen, Tapani Pihlajamäki, and Ville Pulkki.
-For a detailed history, and for descriptions of both legacy and modern DirAC processing, the reader is referred to [5].
+However, a number of people were involved in the research of the underlying algorithms, and much of the internal C/C++ code is based on Matlab code written by Archontis Politis and Juha Vilkamo; who, in turn, based their code and research on the code and research of: Mikko-Ville Laitinen, Jukka Ahonen, Tapani Pihlajamäki, and Ville Pulkki.
+For a detailed history of the method the reader is referred to [5].

 License